aarl-ieee-nitk/aarl-ieee-nitk.github.io/_posts/2020-03-12-Trust-Region-Policy-Optimization.md

 <p align="center"><img src="/assets/KLdiv.png"/ alt="KL-divergence"></p>

-Note that this does not measure the **distance** between the two probability distributions.
-This is because KL-divergence is not symmetric and hence cannot be a measure of distance.
+Note that KL-divergence does not measure the **distance** between the two probability distributions.
+This is because it is not symmetric and hence cannot be a measure of distance.
 These two probability distributions will be the two parameterized policies.

 An important note here is that this inequality gives us a concrete proof of the monotonic improvement.
 This is because, at $\pi$ = $\pi^{'}$, the LHS is $0$ and both the terms in the RHS are also $0$.
 So equality is satisfied.
 Now since the RHS is a lower bound, the LHS is always greater than or equal to $0$, which means that the new policy is always better than the old.
-We can, in fact, give a better guarantee that the real improvement in the policy is even higher than it is in the function $M$.
+We can, in fact, give a better guarantee that the real improvement in the policy is even higher than it is in the function $M$ as shown in the following figure -

 <p align="center"><img src="/assets/real_improve.png"/ alt="Real improvement "></p>